Community and School Information

 The original high school was constructed in 1929, a one-story building with a cupola on top.
 In August 1938, the school burned to the ground after being struck by lightning.
 The brick from the ruined school was salvaged and used to put up a wall around the football field, which is now known as The Brickyard.
 A new high school was built on White Oak Road in 1991 and continues to serve the entire county.
 Thomson High School, accredited by AdvancED, is a Title I school.
 Sixty-eight percent of the student population receives free or reduced lunch.

 School - 984

 Curriculum and Special Programs

 Thomson High School operates on a block schedule.
 Prior to the 2017–2018 school year, Thomson High School used a rotating block schedule.
-Students attended 4 block classes each day on a rotating A day/B day schedule.
+Students attended 4-block classes each day on a rotating A day/B day schedule.
 Credits are earned each semester.
 Eight courses each year is the maximum course load on block schedule and rotating block schedule.
-This year, students are on a 4x4 block schedule and attend four classes each semester earning one unit per class.
+Beginning in 2017-2018, students are on a 4x4 block schedule and attend four classes each semester earning one unit per class.

 A strong curriculum, including 12 Advanced Placement courses and 19 honors/advanced courses, is available.
 Students have a large selection of pathway and elective options available in the areas of world language, band, chorus, visual arts, CTAE, and physical education.